-While some people are fine relocating on their own, most people find that hiring movers can be really helpful.
+While some people are fine relocating on their own, most people find that professional movers can be really helpful.
 They can get the job done more quickly than you can alone, and they are also going to be able to do it more safely, as well.
 In the long run, it will save you anxiety and stress, and that will be worth the extra bit of cost.

 How long should you wait to move to a new city?